maxutility2011/ezLiveStreaming/README.md

 No change is needed in *drm_key_server/config.json*.

-In [worker/app/worker_app_config.json](worker/app/worker_app_config.json), put in your own *SchedulerUrl*.
+In [worker/app/worker_app_config.json](worker/app/worker_app_config.json), put in your own *SchedulerUrl*. *SchedulerUrl* allows the worker to find the job scheduler.
 The host name part of *SchedulerUrl* is the host name or IP address of your management server.
 The network port part of *SchedulerUrl* is 3080 by default, otherwise it must match that scheduler port configured in [scheduler/config.json](scheduler/config.json).
+If you have a cluster of job scheduler running behind a load balancer, you can put the URL of the load balance in *SchedulerUrl*.
 You can leave other configuration options as is.

 ## Step 6: Network setup
 As a general note, please ensure all the url, hostname/ip_address, network port you put into the configurations files are accessible from other services.
 For example, make sure the worker service can reach the job scheduler service using the configured *SchedulerUrl* ([worker/app/worker_app_config.json](worker/app/worker_app_config.json)).
 Please also make sure any configured network ports are open in the firewall.